-But qualitative researchers have become so associated with 'doing focus groups' that this gets in the way of clients seeing the real power of what we do.
+But qualitative researchers have become so associated with focus groups that this gets in the way of clients seeing the real power of the qualitative inquiry.

 A focus group is well suited for tackling issues within the client agenda, for which it was designed (waging war being perhaps the ultimate client agenda).
 But focus groups are less well suited for exploring consumers’/citizens’ interests.

-By being so closely associated with focus groups, we are like gardeners who are only ever seen working in a greenhouse.
+Being so closely associated with focus groups makes us like gardeners who are only ever seen working in a greenhouse.
 Isn’t it time for us to explore further the garden outside the greenhouse, then hop over the wall and take a walk on the wild side beyond?